oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

-The OpenEXR CTL[2](http://www.openexr.com/documentation.html) approach to use direct colour formulas in GPU shader programs is an try to increase precission and speed related to the demands of the film industry.
+The OpenEXR CTL[2](http://www.openexr.com/documentation.html) approach to use direct colour formulas in GPU shader programs is an try to increase precision and speed related to the demands of the film industry.

 ### Consitency